peni4142/typo3-scp-deployment/README.md

 # typo3-scp-deployment

-These extensions is wrapping the SCP action of appleboy for TYPO3 extensions. https://github.com/appleboy/scp-action@master
+These extensions is wrapping the SCP action of appleboy for TYPO3 extensions. https://github.com/appleboy/scp-action

+It only works for linux.

 This action is for TYPO3 extensions.
-This action copy the whole extension
+This action copy the whole repo except the .git and .github directories to the speciefied path.
+So the eextension root path should also be the repository root path.
+What basically was my use-case for this extension.

 ## Example how to use

+`.github/workflow/[filename].yml`
 ```
 name: Typo3_Extension